 Thereafter writers and artists from all over the country sent in material that filled the pages of the following eight editions.
 However, sadly, like most of the publications that had their roots in the Struggle period, NEW NATION was discontinued (ironically by its last owners, who also owned THE SOWETAN).
 And with the shutting off of this mass readership BOTSOTSO had to revaluate its position.

-But, as importantly, in casting an eye over the material that has appeared in the 20 BOTSOTSO LITERARY JOURNAL editions, as well as the 50 books published through BOTSOTSO’S PUBLISHING division, there is the realization that, in the absence of a well organized and coherent writers organization and non-profit publishing house (following the deaths of COSAW, COSAW Publishing and AWA through mismanagement, lack of accountability and incoherence) and the dormant nature of the Publishers Association of South Africa (PASA), independent collectives and publishers like BOTSOTSO (and TIMBILA in Polokwane, KOTAZ in Port Elizabeth, DYEHARD PRESS in Gauteng, DEEP SOUTH in Makhanda, the longstanding feminist publisher MODJAJI BOOKS, as well as new arrivals, KARAVAN PRESS in Cape Town, VHAKOLOLO PRESS in Makhado and BLACKBIRD BOOKS in Johannesburg) we bear a vital responsibility to provide a platform for new literary writing, and particularly poetry, short fiction, and drama that mainstream commercial publishers will seldom promote on account of their limited buying ‘market’.
-But we insist that people determine culture and the market should not be determining people.
+But, as importantly, in casting an eye over the material that has appeared in the 20 BOTSOTSO LITERARY JOURNAL editions, as well as the 50 books published through BOTSOTSO’S PUBLISHING division, there is the realization that, in the absence of a well organized and coherent writers organization and non-profit publishing house (following the deaths of COSAW, COSAW Publishing and AWA through mismanagement, lack of accountability and incoherence) and the dormant nature of the Publishers Association of South Africa (PASA), independent collectives and publishers like BOTSOTSO (and TIMBILA in Polokwane, KOTAZ in Port Elizabeth, DYEHARD PRESS in Gauteng, DEEP SOUTH in Makhanda, the longstanding feminist publisher MODJAJI BOOKS, as well as new arrivals, DRYAD PRESS and KARAVAN PRESS, in Cape Town, VHAKOLOLO PRESS in Makhado and BLACKBIRD BOOKS in Johannesburg) we bear a vital responsibility to provide a platform for new literary writing, and particularly poetry, short fiction, and drama that mainstream commercial publishers will seldom promote on account of their limited buying ‘market’.

 So, welcome to BOTSOTSO!
 “Gova” (come aboard!) to use board member, Ike Mboneni Muila’s poetic greeting.